bcc-code/developer.bcc.no/_docs/signon/legacy-discontinued.md

 ﻿---
-title: BCC Signon - Old
+title: BCC SignOn - Old
 description: Technical documentation and guides for software development in BCC
 ---